-CT Scanning – the latest CT scanner is installed on site, allowing us to investigate cases quicker and more accurately.
+The latest CT scanner is installed on site, allowing us to investigate cases quicker and more accurately.
 We offer competitively priced scans and accept patients with a range of problems at short notice.
 We are happy to accept patients for CT scan and then sending the patient back to the referring practice for treatment.
 CT reports by European or American Specialists, DipECVDI or DACVR, are also available.

-Stem cells – these are collected from the dog’s own bone marrow and then injected into injured tissues such as tendons or joints.
+These are collected from the dog’s own bone marrow and then injected into injured tissues such as tendons or joints.
 On-going research has shown a great benefit in young dogs with elbow or hip dysplasia.
 Stem cells have also been used to successfully treat partially torn cruciate ligaments and dogs with arthritis.

-Arthroscopy – a very fine camera is inserted into a joint to have a look at the joint surfaces and other structures such as cruciate ligaments.
+A very fine camera is inserted into a joint to have a look at the joint surfaces and other structures such as cruciate ligaments.
 During an arthroscopy, we can remove damaged bits of cartilage and instill stem cells without the need for more extensive surgery.

-High definition X-ray – we have the very latest X-ray technology to give very high definition pictures allowing us to see much more detail.
+We have the very latest X-ray technology to give very high definition pictures allowing us to see much more detail.

 We offer minimally invasive surgery as well as cruciate surgery.

-Stance Analyser – this machine shows how much weight a dog is taking on each leg.
+This machine shows how much weight a dog is taking on each leg.

 Physiotherapy Services Available